Christofferos/ChessOnline/README.md

 ### The application remembers your game:

-- If the server crashes or goes down, your game will persist and you can return to the game as it was when the server is goes back online.
+- If the server crashes or goes down, your game will persist and you can return to the game as it was when the server goes back online.

 ## Commands